 The material we discussed during our long conversation ended up informing the structure and story of the short film below that Beats commissioned about Defer, directed by the brilliant Estevan Oriol (another iconic artist in the L.A. creative scene) and edited all in-house.

 Defer was a natural choice.
 As a founding member of Kill 2 Succeed and the Bomb Squad in the 1980s, his writing represents the graffiti lettering style and street art that’s now endemic to Los Angeles.
 He’s since gone on to become a distinguished fine artist, evolving his style to elaborate murals with his spiritual language, which he describes being rooted in obliterated letterforms.

-For this project, Defer began by writing the names of iconic L.A. neighborhood in his own writing style.
+For this project, Defer began by writing the names of iconic L.A. neighborhood in his own writing style (results directly above).
 The lettering he created by Defer formed the design of the custom Beats Studio3 Wireless headphones, which would be seeded to select athletes and other friends of Beats.
 Each custom pair came in a personalized box emblazoned with the player’s name and number, also in Defer’s writing.

 To give the full story behind the custom designs and insight into Defer’s work, we also included a mini-book with background on the weekend in L.A., his history in the city, and beautiful photography of his pieces.

 With Defer’s scriptwriting forming the basis of the custom headphones, we built a whole campaign around his distinct L.A. lettering.
-I thought it would be great to build something around “L.A.” itself, and found a perfect word: PLAY.
+I thought it would be great to build something around “L.A.” itself, and alighted upon the perfect word: PLAY.